harness/backstage-plugins/plugins/harness-fme-feature-flags/README.md

 ```

 4. Add required Harness FME specific annotations to your software component's respective `catalog-info.yaml` file.
-You will need your accountId (formerly Org ID) and projectId (formerly Workspace ID)

-You can get these from the URL when you are logged in to the FME console.
+)

+You will need your `My Work` URL from the Harness FME console and add that as an annotation to your software component's respective `catalog-info.yaml` file.
+To get that - log into your Harness FME console and navigate to the `My Work` section.
+Copy the URL from the browser and add it as an annotation to your software component's respective `catalog-info.yaml` file.

+Example:
 https://app.harness.io/ng/account/HARNESS_ACCOUNT_ID/module/fme/orgs/HARNESS_ORG_ID/projects/HARNESS_PROJECT_ID/org/fmeAcountId/ws/fmeProjectId/mywork